Observational appearance of Kaluza-Klein black holes: Conclusions

 \item For the gravitational lensing in strong field regime, the deflection angle of photons that pass near the boundary of the shadow of the rotating Kaluza-Klein black hole are obtained numerically using the developed ray-tracing code for the photon motion.
 The obtained results indicate that the deflection angle of photons decrease with the increase of electric and magnetic charges.

-\item Numerous synthetic BH shadows are generated and their properties, together with the light deflection angle, around Kaluza-Klein black hole are studied.
+\item Numerous synthetic BH shadows are generated and their properties, together with the light deflection angle, around a Kaluza-Klein black hole are studied.
 Then synthetic images of Kaluza-Klein black holes are compared with the EHT observations of the M87* SMBH shadow in order to put constraints on the parameters of a Kaluza-Klein BH.
 The constraint on the upper limit of the dimensionless magnetic (electric) charge of the BH is obtained as $2.52$.
 The upper limit of the asymmetry parameter of the BH shadow is obtained as $0.05$.
 From the number of BH images generated, the cases $i=17, \alpha=0.7, b=2.00$ and $b=2.34$ are found to most closely match that of the M87* images observed by the EHT collaboration.

-One can conclude that based on the current precision of the M87* black hole shadow image observation by the EHT collaboration, the shadow observations of Kaluza-Klein BHs are almost indistinguishable from that of the Kerr BH.
+We can conclude that, based on the current precision of the M87* black hole shadow image observation by the EHT collaboration, the shadow observations of Kaluza-Klein BHs are almost indistinguishable from that of Kerr BHs.
 Much better observational accuracy than the current capabilities of the EHT collaboration are required in order to place verified constraints on the parameters of modified theories of gravity in the strong field regime.
+In the future, with improved measurements from the EHT on $\alpha_{*}$, it is likely that the bound on $b_0$ will become more stringent.

 \end{itemize}